WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 ## 10. Analysis of genetic variation using R <a name="r"></a>
 Well done getting this far!
-By now, you should  have been able to map reads from 176 samples, and call SNP variants in all of them.
+By now, you should have been able to map reads from the 176 samples, and call SNP variants in all of them.

-Now we want to explore these data and identify any patterns in the genetic variation that might tell us something about the biology of the parasite.
-To do so, we are going to use the language R. This is because there are a number of good population genetic tools, as well as plotting tools, written specifically in R that we will make use of.
-It is a little different from using the unix command line, but overall the same ideas apply.
+Now we want to explore these data.
+The broad aim is to identify any patterns in the genetic variation that might tell us something about the biology of the parasite.
+To do so, we are going to use the language R. This is because there are a number of good population genetic tools, as well as tools to visualise your data in ifferent ways, written specifically in R that we will make use of.
+R is a little different from using the unix command line, but overall the similar ideas apply.
 We will point out some of these differences as we go to try not to confuse you too much.
-We will be using Rstudio, which provides a convenient user interface that combines a scripting window, a command line window,  a plotting window, and a directory window.
+R can be run on directly on the command line, or alternatively, using Rstudio, which provides a convenient user interface that combines a scripting window, a command line window, a plotting window, and a directory window.

 ### 10.1 Setting up R and loading R libraries
 ```bash